AssetFetch/spec/spec.md

 ### 10.3.2.
 Performing unlock queries

-If the implementation contains components with a `file_fetch.download_post_unlock` datablock, then the client MUST perform the unlock query referenced in that datablock before it can proceed.
+If the implementation contains components with a `fetch.download_post_unlock` datablock, then the client MUST perform the unlock query referenced in that datablock before it can proceed.
 Otherwise the resources may not be fully unlocked and the provider will likely refuse to hand over the files.